cstratopoulos/camargue/source/tests/unittests.md

     ./camargue

-but this might not be what you want: this runs *every single* test case programmed, and will probably take 20-40 minutes to run.
-More likely, you want to examine tests for smaller chunks of code.
+but this might not be what you want: this runs _every single_ test case programmed, and will probably take around an hour to run.
+More likely, you would want to examine tests for smaller chunks of code.

 Catch offers a tagging system to label test cases, and I have used this to indicate logical units of the code that